tomjoht/tomjoht.github.io/_posts/2023/09/2023-09-18-claude-pro-review.md

 * [Claude's answers](https://shareclaude.top/c/ztanjkd)
 * [ChatGPT's answers](https://chat.openai.com/share/bd962389-c098-449a-9983-a559eea10e08)

 Looking at the responses, ChatGPT's answers are more detailed and thorough.
 Claude's answers are decent but shorter and more succinct.
 During ChatGPT's responses, the chat session timed out twice, requiring me to hit Regenerate for the response.
 Additionally, ChatGPT took significantly longer to type out the answers than Claude.

-During the actual bridge session, I asked only a couple of questions.
+During the actual bridge session (see pic below), I asked only a couple of questions.
 Claude and ChatGPT's responses didn't really predict what the navigator explained on the bridge in detail.
 But it was still fun to do this.

 <img src="{{site.media}}/cruisebridgetour2.jpg" alt="Bridge tour" />